 For example, in many cases, an appointment can go far longer than expected, forcing all later appointments to be postponed and hospital staff to spend time notifying patients about schedule changes.
 Moreover, based on the appointment subject, administrators still need to ensure that a doctor will have enough time to take care of the patient.
 For this, most hospitals have a specialized team that handles online booking portal requests and issues.

-RPA in healthcare can streamline appointment scheduling by automating the majority of associated tasks.
+But RPA, another step on the road to digital transformation in healthcare, can streamline appointment scheduling by automating the majority of associated tasks in healthcare.
 Based on a patient’s data, doctors’ availability, and location, the bot can offer time with the relevant doctor, estimate appointment duration, remove the appointment slot in case of change, and notify both the patient and the doctor.
 If a doctor realizes that a particular appointment will take longer than planned, he or she can input this data into the system and the bot will inform all the relevant patients about appointment rescheduling via preferred channels such as the clinic’s mobile app, making yet another use of mobile in healthcare.

 In many cases, doctors also have to manually enter appointment information into multiple patient administration systems.
 Swiftqueue, the scheduling platform designed specifically for automation in healthcare, utilizes unattended RPA bots to tackle exactly this issue.
 The platform can be integrated with any PAS system a clinic uses, relieving doctors and administrators from manual data entry.